devopswithcloud/terraform-d3/Terraform-Fundamental-Blocks/3-Resources/2-Meta_Arguments/1-depends_on/readme.md

   * Create a VPC
   * Create a subnet
   * Create a IGW(internet gateway)
-  * Create a ROute Table
+  * Create a Route Table
   * Create a explict route to internet from the RT created previously.
   * Create a security group for port 22, 80, 8080
   * Create a Elastic IP (Static IP)